Tinnci/pdf_deskew/README.md

   - **Bilingual**: Full support for English and Chinese.
 - **Flexible CLI**: Robust command-line interface for automation and power users.

+### Development

+See [DEVELOPMENT.md](DEVELOPMENT.md) for instructions on setting up the development environment and contributing.

 ### Installation

 #### Recommended: Using [uv](https://docs.astral.sh/uv/)